MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

    :::image type="content" source="media/cicd-tutorial/refresh.png" alt-text="Screenshot of Refresh button.":::

-This deployment pipeline is shared by the entire team.
+The entire team shares this deployment pipeline.
 Each team member can edit the semantic model and report in the development stage.
 When the team is ready to test the changes, they deploy the content to the test stage.
 When the team is ready to release the changes to production, they deploy the content to the production stage.

 For more information on deploying content, see [Deploy content](./deployment-pipelines/deploy-content.md).